 This type of diet can help to promote weight loss by reducing the amount of fat stored in the body and promoting lean muscle mass.

-You should also work with your veterinarian to determine an appropriate caloric intake for your dog based on their weight, activity level, and health condition.
+You should also work with your veterinarian to determine an appropriate caloric intake for your dog based on their age, breed, weight, activity level, and health.

 #3 Look for a high protein, high fiber diet

-This diet is similar to a high protein diet but introduces dietary fibers to make dogs more satiating.
-HPHF diet helps with weight loss by slowing the absorption and increasing the feeling of fullness in a short period (the weight loss is faster).
+This diet is similar to a high-protein diet but introduces dietary fibers to make dogs feel more satisfied.
+A HPHF diet helps with weight loss by slowing the absorption and increasing the feeling of fullness in a short period (the weight loss is faster).

-Eating fibers will help suppress your dog’s appetite, it will keep your dog satisfied longer and he/she won’t be hungry as on a regular diet.
+Eating more fiber will help suppress your dog’s appetite, it will keep your dog satisfied for longer and he/she won’t be as hungry as on a regular diet.

-The HPHF diet also prevents your dog’s body from absorbing some calories from the food he/she eats.
+The HPHF diet may also prevent your dog’s body from absorbing some of the calories from the food he/she eats.

-Your dog will lose weight more quickly with this diet than dogs fed with fiber only or a high protein diet only, according to a study published on PubMed.
+Your dog will lose weight more quickly with this diet than dogs fed high-fiber or high-protein diet alone, according to a study published on PubMed.

 #4 Keep the water bowl full

-Keeping your dog’s bowl full of clear and fresh water will make them drink more and feel fuller.
+Keeping your dog’s bowl full of clear and fresh water will encourage them to drink more and feel fuller.

-But, maybe your dog will refuse to drink water at feeding time.
+But, sometimes your dog may refuse to drink as much water as you think they need.

-If this happens you could add a little water to dry kibbles or top their kibbles with wet food.
+If this happens you could add a little water to their dry kibble or top their kibble with wet food

-However, be sure to monitor your pet’s health because this food and water mix could induce discomfort or bloat.
+However, be sure to monitor your pet’s health because this mix of food and large amounts of water could induce discomfort or bloat.

 Feeding a fresh diet without carb-based fillers will reduce overall calorie intake and help your dog lose weight more healthily.

-Of course, offering fresh water before feeding will always satisfy cravings and help your pup feel full.
+Of course, offering fresh water before feeding will help to satisfy cravings and make your pup feel full.

 #5 Always feed at the same time

-You need to create a regular feeding schedule and stick to it.
-Having a regular feeding plan during the day will help your pet friend overcome hunger and adapt to his new diet easier.
+Creating a regular feeding schedule and sticking to it is a good idea.
+Having a regular feeding plan during the day will help your pet friend overcome hunger and adapt to their new diet more easily.

-When you’re feeding your dog at the same time of the day you’re creating a routine for them because they are using their circadian rhythm to know when it’s feeding time.
+When you’re feeding your dog at the same time of the day you’re creating a routine for them and their circadian rhythm will let them know when it’s feeding time.

-This way, dogs create habits and adapt their appetite.
-In short, your dog will stop begging for more food and start losing weight quicker.
+This way, dogs create habits and their appetites adapt.
+In short, this may help reduce your dog’s begging behavior and help them lose weight.

 #6 Feed multiple times a day

-You’re not doing your dog a favor when you leave the food bowl out all day.
+You’re not doing your dog any favors if you leave their food bowl down all day.

-On the other hand, dividing their daily portion into two or three meals per day will help your dog not feel hungry between meals and keep their ideal weight.
-This is crucial for large dogs because they require more calories than small or medium breeds.
+On the other hand, dividing their daily portion into two or three meals per day will help stop your dog feeling hungry between meals and help them maintain their ideal weight.
+This is crucial for large dogs because they require more calories than small or medium breeds, but small-breed dogs and puppies can have trouble maintaining their blood sugar, so more frequent meals are also a good idea for them.

-Also, feeding multiple times a day promotes regular bowel movements, plus you can track the amount of eaten food easier cause it’s more predictable.
+Feeding your dog multiple times a day also promotes regular bowel movements, and means that you can track the amount of food consumed more easily as it’s more predictable.

 #7 Don’t free-feed your dog